Junkers Ju 87: Ju 87 B

-The devices caused a loss of 20–25 km/h (10–20 mph) through drag, and over time the sirens were no longer installed on many units, although they remained in use to various extent.
+The B-1 was also fitted with "Lärmgeräte", essentially sirens driven by propellers with a diameter of 0.7 m The devices caused a loss of 20–25 km/h (12–15 mph) through drag, and over time the sirens were no longer installed on many units, although they remained in use to various extent.
 As an alternative, some bombs were fitted with whistles on the fin to produce the noise after release.
 The trumpets were a suggestion from Udet, but some authors say the idea originated from Adolf Hitler.

 The Ju 87 B-2s that followed had some improvements and were built in several variants that included ski-equipped versions (the B-1 also had this modification) and at the other end, with a tropical operation kit called the Ju 87 B-2 trop.
 Italy's Regia Aeronautica received B-2s and named them the "Picchiatello", while others went to the other members of the Axis, including Hungary, Bulgaria and Romania.
 The B-2 also had an oil hydraulic system for closing the cowling flaps.
 This continued in all the later designs.

 Production of the Ju 87 B started in 1937.
 89 B-1s were to be built at Junkers' factory in Dessau and another 40 at the Weserflug plant in Lemwerder by July 1937.
 Production would be carried out by the Weserflug company after April 1938, but Junkers continued producing Ju 87 up until March 1940.